Selected Contents of Vaux Hill: The Collection of Robert & Barbara Safford

 In 2013 our team acted for the Safford family in the dispersal of antiques from Vaux Hill, a 20-room country estate with pre-Revolutionary origins in Phoenixville, Pennsylvania.

-Upon the advice of Pall Mall Art Advisors, the 274 selected lots were consigned to auction in a single-owner sale that was promoted to the international marketplace with previews in both London and New York.
+Upon the advice of The Fine Art Group, the 274 selected lots were consigned to auction in a single-owner sale that was promoted to the international marketplace with previews in both London and New York.

 After an international tour and much media fanfare, the auction of the Selected Contents of Vaux Hill: The Collection of Robert & Barbara Safford achieved $3.9 million in sales—more than tripling the auction’s estimate—and set an auction record.
 Buyers from around the globe packed Freeman’s third floor gallery for a chance to bid on the 274 works spanning two centuries.
 Decorative arts from royal and continental craftsmen KPM, the Russian Imperial Porcelain Factory, the House of Hanover, and Louis XV were offered in the sale.
 Freeman’s attracted nearly 400 potential buyers via the phones, online, and in the room.
 What would have normally been a two and a half hour auction took place over five hours, as the sale drew fierce bidding.